fight-the-bite-482.png

 How long does it take to get sick if bitten by an infected mosquito?

 The typical incubation period ranges from 2 to 6 days but can extend to 14 days.
 Individuals with specific medical conditions affecting the immune system may experience a prolonged incubation period.
+If you think you have been exposed, please consult your primary care physician.

 What can I do about biting gnats?

 Biting gnats are a nuisance insect that, primarily, is active during the day and is not a disease carrier.
 Therefore, adulticide spraying is not performed.
 Residents are advised to practice the Four Ds to aid in preventing exposure: Dusk & Dawn, Drain, Dress, and Defend.
+Products containing Bti for mosquitoes can also be effective against many types of gnats.